Ext. 2021

 Inés García Lunar

-Our approach focuses on the use of imaging modalities to study cardiovascular health and transition to subclinical damage and stablished cardiovascular disease.
+Our group uses a wide range of non-invasive imaging techniques to study cardiovascular health and the transition from early subclinical damage to established cardiovascular disease.

 Ext.
 4101